TheConnMan/generic-rss/README.md

 ## Why?

 Some pages are regularly updated, but there's no easy way to check the updates.
 Using Generic RSS, you can use jQuery syntax to turn any page into an RSS feed.
-Subscribe using [Slack RSS](https://slack.com/apps/new/A0F81R7U7-rss), [Feedly](https://feedly.com/), or any other RSS feed reader to get notified when a new image is published.
+Subscribe using [Slack RSS](https://slack.com/apps/new/A0F81R7U7-rss), [Feedly](https://feedly.com/), or any other RSS feed reader to get notified when a new item is published.

 ## Quickstart